gohugoio/hugo/content/en/content-management/taxonomies.md

 ### Example: Removing default taxonomies

-If you want to have just the default `tags` taxonomy, and remove the `categories` taxonomy for your site, you can do so my modifying the `taxonomies` value in your [site config][config].
+If you want to have just the default `tags` taxonomy, and remove the `categories` taxonomy for your site, you can do so by modifying the `taxonomies` value in your [site config][config].

 {{< code-toggle copy="false" >}}
 [taxonomies]